· 10 min read

 Pick one area to improve with your next campaign.
 Small, consistent improvements compound into significant results over time.

 The right email platform makes optimization easier.
-Tools like Sequenzy offer AI-powered optimization, A/B testing, and revenue attribution to help you continuously improve your campaigns.
+Sequenzy ($19/mo with free trial) offers AI-powered optimization, A/B testing, and revenue attribution to help you continuously improve your campaigns.

 Need a better email platform?